 Leslie is among many local residents to benefit from our free installation of external wall insulation, which has been designed to conserve heat for the occupant and reduce negative environmental emissions.

 The Green Homes Grant scheme, which aims to help the country become carbon neutral by 2050, is helping households save money on energy bills, stay warm in winter, cool in summer, and reducing their carbon footprints.

 Residents can apply for this funding if they have a combined household income of less than £30,000 per year and live in a property with a low energy-efficiency rating (G, F, E or D rating).

-Tina Barnard, our Chief Executive, who met with Lesley in Abbots Langley, said: “We’re so pleased to be able to provide these upgrades for residents such as Lesley, especially at a time when many families will be struggling financially due to the pandemic.
+Tina Barnard, our Chief Executive, who met with Leslie in Abbots Langley, said: “We’re so pleased to be able to provide these upgrades for residents such as Leslie, especially at a time when many families will be struggling financially due to the pandemic.
 This insulation not only saves the residents a significant sum of money on their bills but also has the added benefit of making these properties more environmentally friendly, so we're proud to work closely with our local authority partners to make this possible.”